-The Tandem Mentorship Program shares life changing hope with Chippewa Valley youth through the support of Christ-centered mentors.
-Through a comprehensive process, we pair youth with qualified mentors.
-By building strong, healthy relationships early on in life, we can break the cycle of incarceration before it even begins.
+We share life changing hope with Chippewa Valley youth through the support of Christ-centered mentors.
+Through a comprehensive process, we pair willing youth with qualified mentors.
+By building strong, healthy relationships early in life, we are breaking the cycle of incarceration before it even begins.

 Music & Events | Learn More

-We coordinate, facilitate and perform in-prison outreach events where we share music, the Gospel, a time of worship and a time of response.
-By meeting inmates in prison, we’re able to point them toward life-change in the way of chaplain programs and the Christ-centered community behind bars.
+We coordinate, facilitate and perform in-prison outreach events where we share music, the Gospel, and a time of worship and prayer.

 re:entry | Learn More